 - Simple carbohydrates:

-These are different forms of sugar, and they usually end in “ose” like: fructose, sucrose, lactose, and glucose.
+These are different forms of sugar, and they usually end in “ose” like fructose, sucrose, lactose, and glucose.

 - Hidden Sugars:

-The easiest way to stabilize blood sugar within the normal range is to eat a balanced diet of fat, protein, fiber, and greens at each meal.
+The easiest way to stabilize blood sugar within the normal range is to eat a balanced diet of fat, protein, fibre, and greens at each meal.
 (See the Manna Diet in the free eBook)

 Fat does not impact the blood sugar as much as carbohydrates.
 When fats are consumed on their own, they have no effect on our circulating blood sugar.
 When fats are eaten with a meal, it slows down the absorption of your meal, which in turn helps avoid sudden blood sugar spikes.

-Greens and deep-colored vegetables are jam-packed with vitamins and minerals.
+Greens and deep-coloured vegetables are jam-packed with vitamins and minerals.
 These are essential in your diet as different vitamins and minerals are needed for different parts and functions of your body.
 As an added bonus; Magnesium found in green vegetables has been shown to increase insulin sensitivity, which is good for regulating blood sugar.

 Exercise is important when dealing with any health complications – especially weight-loss!
 It does not matter what type of exercise you do, just as long as you get up and get active!
-Exercise helps burn calories, which is the key in losing weight.
+Exercise helps burn calories, which is the key to losing weight.

 Make sure to get a minimum of 30 minutes of exercise, at least 3 times per week.